rhavens/rhavens/README.md

 Work as a Full Stack Developer / Deployment pipeline maintainer / Security developer at Raytheon

-Beginnning individual work with data and models.
+Beginnning individual work with data engineering principles and pipelines.
-Currently exploring utilization of transformer models in relation to soundwaves
+Currently exploring utilization of transformer models in relation to soundwaves.

 Lets see what we can do!